-Exploring Australia’s vast and varied landscapes by car is an adventure that promises both freedom and excitement.
+Exploring Australia’s must-see destinations and vast, varied landscapes by car is an adventure that promises both freedom and excitement.
 However, this freedom comes with the responsibility of understanding and adhering to the country’s driving laws and customs to ensure a safe and enjoyable journey.

 Before you hit the open road, getting your bearings is crucial.
 Australia’s vastness can be daunting, with long distances between towns and cities.
 Be sure you have a reliable vehicle, preferably one serviced recently.
 Check the spare tire, jack, and tools—you don’t want to be caught off guard in the middle of nowhere.